jhudson8/gulp-web-modules/README.md

 gulp-web-modules
 ================

 A set of gulp tasks that that make modular development of javascript web applications easy.
+A dev server is also included which can serve out not only your application but mock files and proxy to external endpoints as well.
+The server has a simple lifecycle plugins to be adapted to your specific development needs.

-Javascript files can be created and referenced just like node artifacts.
+These tasks do not force any specific application framework on you.
+They only provide an easy way to break up your application javascript files and other resources into modular sections.
+Your javascript files can be created and referenced just like node artifacts ().
 These are packaged toger using browserify.
-Your application can be divided into sections which can be asychronously loaded to reduce initial download size.
+In addition, your application can be divided into different sections which can be asychronously loaded to reduce initial download size.

-You are not forced into any particular MVC framework - this just provides the infrastructure to build, package and reference your javascript files in a modular way.
+This works by applying a small bit of wrapping code to each artifact that is the result of the browserify compilation step.
+This adds ability for each "section" to be referenced asynchronously using requirejs to reduce initial download size.

 Quick Install
 =================